mstilkerich/rcmcarddav/doc/INSTALL.md

 2. Installation from release tarball with the plugin's dependencies located in the plugin directory.
 There is the potential of conflicts with other versions of the same libraries being installed in roundcube's global vendor directory.
-This installation method may be simpler to use the roundcube packages shipped with some Linux distributions, but we won't provide support in case you run into troubles with dependencies.
+This installation method may be simpler to use the roundcube packages shipped with some Linux distributions or in case you can/do not want to run composer yourself.

 After installation, you may optionally [configure](#configuration) the plugin.